Gorkha, Nepal: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C, D and M. Be sure to find the right type.
-Most adapters that you can buy are just plugs and require your devices to change the voltage themselves.
+A plug adapter that supports outlet types C, D and M. Make sure to choose the necessary kind.
+The majority of adapters available are simply plugs and require your electronics to adjust the voltage themselves.
 If yours can't do that they could get fried.
-This one works in most places.
+This one works in most areas.

 Airplane phone mount